 - In 1988, the status of SEZ was expanded to Hainan Province, which mostly developed the touristic and agribusiness sectors, which became the fifth SEZ.
-By the late 1990s, the province would become an important touristic destination for domestic tourism.
+By the late 1990s, the province would become an important destination for domestic tourism.

 - Since their inception, SEZs and their positive economic impacts were solely a coastal endeavor, with interior provinces lagging.
-By the late 1980s, a substantial migration of labor from interior to coastal provinces was observed.
-In an attempt to counterbalance this trend, six Yangtze River ports and 11 border cities were granted the SEZ status, in addition to all the capital cities of interior provinces and autonomous regions.
-Yet, accessibility to port infrastructures and foreign markets remained the dominant factor in the dynamism of SEZs and comparatively, limited development took place in interior provinces until the 2000s.
+By the late 1980s, a substantial migration of labor from the interior to coastal provinces was observed.
+In an attempt to counterbalance this trend, six Yangtze River ports and 11 border cities were granted SEZ status, in addition to all the capital cities of interior provinces and autonomous regions.
+Yet, accessibility to port infrastructures and foreign markets remained the dominant factor in the dynamism of SEZs, and comparatively, limited development took place in interior provinces until the 2000s.

-By 1992, 60 SEZs have been set in China, including 5 initial SEZs, 15 coastal port cities, 8 river port cities, 19 inland cities, and 13 border cities.
-Then, the process received wide adoption, particularly through the coastal provinces of China as many jurisdictions (provincial governments, municipalities, counties) started to develop and promote their own development zones.
+By 1992, 60 SEZs have been set up in China, including 5 initial SEZs, 15 coastal port cities, 8 river port cities, 19 inland cities, and 13 border cities.
+Then, the process received wide adoption, particularly through the coastal provinces of China, as many jurisdictions (provincial governments, municipalities, counties) started to develop and promote their own development zones.
 Ten years later, by 2005, there were 210 national development zones and 1,346 provincial development zones.
 Therefore, China’s geography of production is strongly coordinated by its proximity to coastal areas and its capabilities to access global markets through port and airport terminals.

 To counterbalance the development of this coastal orientation, from 2013, the Chinese government began an inland infrastructure investment strategy across Eurasia.
-The development of road, rail, and pipeline corridors across Eurasia was initially articulated as OBOR (One Road One Belt), which in 2017 became BRI (Belt and Road Initiative) to better reflect the geographical realities of the project.
+The development of road, rail, and pipeline corridors across Eurasia was initially articulated as OBOR (One Road One Belt), which in 2017 became the BRI (Belt and Road Initiative) to better reflect the geographical context of the project.